 STAMP/STPA Workshop Announcement

-STPA Tutorial Announcement – October 2013
+STPA Primer Announcement – October 2013

 We have written a primer to supplement Leveson’s book and to help people learn to use STPA.
-There are lots of examples and more information than in my book plus a few exercises.
+There are lots of examples and more information than in the book plus a few exercises.
 Although some advanced information is still missing from the primer, the basic information is there.
 We thought it better to get out the Primer early rather than wait until we have completed the advanced topics.
 The primer is free and can be downloaded here.

 Partnership for a Systems Approach to Safety